By: Lindsay May, MD, FAAP, FRCPC & Shaji Menon, MD, MS, FAAP, FACC, FASE

 There are steps families and communities can take to lower their risk of sudden cardiac death in young people:

 Regular well-child visits and sports physicals.
-The American Academy of Pediatrics (AAP) recommends all children receive regular
+All children need regular

-wellness visits.
+wellness visits with their doctor.
 These visits are a chance to get a complete physical exam and detailed

 health history to help identify risk factors that may contribute to SCA.